 Our sailors are taught values they will use the rest of their lives such as Honor, Courage and Commitment in an environment that is reinforced by discipline.
 We drill one weekend per month, year round, and all cadets must attend at least one two week training (TWT) per summer, which is the Navy Reserve standard and format.
 Two week trainings cover many career fields from seamanship, fire fighting, aircraft ground school, music, Navy SEAL and SEABEE (Construction Battalion), medical, and engineering just to name a few.
 The Navy is a unique branch because it has the most jobs that transfer to the civilian sector since ships are their own floating, self-sustained cities.
 Any job that there is in the Navy, it is safe to assume that there is a training for that field in the Cadet Corps.
-Cadets will train with other military personnel of all branches to properly train cadets on the military way of life.
+Our sailors also work with other military personnel of all branches on a regular basis.
 Simply put, this is the real deal.
 We consistently emphasize to parents and their new prospective recruits coming into this that this is no different than the Navy/Navy Reserve, and Twin Ports Division is held to the same standards and undergo the same training.
 Nothing is "watered down".
 Being a former Navy Cadet myself and active duty Navy, the only difference that I've seen between this and active duty is just the age of the people serving.
 Even then, on average, there are only 1-3 years of age separation between our sailors and those on active duty.

 If you are interested in learning more about the Naval Cadet Corps. or our unit, click on the "JOIN US" link to learn more and to contact our Public Affairs Officer.
 Thank you for your interest in our unit.